lyndaweiss/arduino-javascript-projects/legomotor-nodejs/README.md

 ![Image of Circuit](legomotor-circuit.png)

 ### LEGO&reg; Power Functions Connections
-Also, connect the battery pack to the IR reciever cable, and connect the motor(s) to the receiver.
+Connect the battery pack to the IR receiver cable, and connect the motor(s) to the receiver.
 Set the receiver to channel 2.

 ### How to Run
 1. Identify the name/number of the port the Arduino UNO is connected to (COM* on Windows, /dev/ttyUSB# or /dev/ttyACM* on Linux, replace * with a number)